open-telemetry/opentelemetry-specification/specification/logs/semantic_conventions/events.md

 OpenTelemetry recommends using a combination of one or more fields as the name such that the name identifies the event structurally.
-It is also recommended that the event names have low-cardinality, so care must be taken to use fields to identify the class of Events but not the instance of the Event.
+It is also recommended that the event names have low-cardinality, so care must be taken to use fields that identify the class of Events but not the instance of the Event.

 <!-- semconv event -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |